PROJECTS

 Dave White met with the N. Santiam Watershed Council in Nov.
 05 and presented our thoughts of trying to improve the spawning beds below the dam.
 The Watershed Council voted to join us in going ahead with the project.

 Project update.
 The Gravel bed enhancement of using some of the gravel washed into the river from several creeks is on track.
-The North Centime Water Shed Council is taking on this project.They have received a grant for this project.
+The North Santiam Water Shed Council is taking on this project.
+North Santiam Water council is in charge of this project and is waiting for funding.
+On hold for now.

 Web Site: This project is now completed and being updated.